netdata/netdata/collectors/plugins.d/README.md

 - `command options` allows giving additional command line options to the plugin.

-Netdata will provide to the extrenal plugins the environment variable `NETDATA_UPDATE_EVERY`, in seconds (the default is 1).
+Netdata will provide to the external plugins the environment variable `NETDATA_UPDATE_EVERY`, in seconds (the default is 1).
 This is the **minimum update frequency** for all charts.
 A plugin that is updating values more frequently than this, is just wasting resources.

 Netdata will call the plugin with just one command line parameter: the number of seconds the user requested this plugin to update its data (by default is also 1).